 - SSH Command list to build DEB Package

-The following are command list to build Dante DEB package from source code:
+The following are command list to build the Dante DEB package from the source code:

 The last command “

-checkinstall” will have some response which you need to input.
-Once completed it will produce DEB file: “dante_1.3.2-1_amd64.deb”
+checkinstall” will have some responses that you need to input.
+Once completed it will produce the DEB file: “

 - Install DEB Package